 University Advisement advises all pre-majors, with the exception of Pre-Engineering, Pre-Education, Pre-Business II, Pre-Business Internal Transfers over 29 hours, and Pre-Business External Transfers.
 This office works closely with all of the departments and schools which have pre-majors and can assist you with any academic decision-making related to what courses you should take and how to plan to graduate in four years.
 Once you are a full major, you will be seen by your college or school’s advising office.

 What if I don’t meet the requirements to become a full major?

 At Baylor, we are committed to your overall success and expect that most students who start as pre-majors will meet the requirements.
 In the event you don’t meet the requirements to become a full major, you will be directed to declare another major, and if you haven’t done so by the deadline of your pre-major timeline, your major will change to "BA Undecided."
 Undergraduate Advisement advisors will be available to meet with you to access/utilize campus resources (i.e. Career & Professional Development) that can help you find an academic major that is better suited to your interests, abilities, and talents.

 How does it work if I decide later (after being at Baylor for a semester or year) that I want to switch to one of these majors?
 Do I have to start as a pre-major?

 Generally, yes.
-Whether you declare as an incoming freshman, change your mind after a few semesters, or transfer to the university, you will mostly likely need to start as a pre-major.
+Whether you declare as an incoming freshman, change your mind after a few semesters, or transfer to the university, you will most likely need to start as a pre-major.
 Demonstrating that you have the requisite knowledge is crucial to being successful in these major.
-While it may seem inconvenient to “start over” as a pre-major, doing so will enable the long-term benefits of performing well and enjoying your academic experience.
+While it may seem inconvenient to "start over" as a pre-major, doing so will enable the long-term benefits of performing well and enjoying your academic experience.
 Once you are a student at Baylor, the advisors in University Advisement, are the pre-major experts.
-Contact that office to help you work through any transition you are considering.
+Contact them to help you work through any transition you are considering.